david-cattermole/mayaMatchMoveSolver/docs/source/tools_solver_ui.rst

 ~~~~~~~~~~~

 The Solver tabs define the different solvers and the options for each
 solver.
-The different solvers tabs share options, such as frame range,
+The different solvers tabs share
+:ref:`solver-ui-common-solver-options-ref`, such as frame range, but
-but each Solver tab is independent.
+each Solver tab is independent.

 The documentation for each Solver tab is below.